Analytic hierarchy process: Criticisms

-Occasional criticisms still appear.
 A 1997 paper examined possible flaws in the verbal (vs. numerical) scale often used in AHP pairwise comparisons.
 Another from the same year claimed that innocuous changes to the AHP model can introduce order where no order exists.
 A 2006 paper found that the addition of criteria for which all alternatives perform equally can alter the priorities of alternatives.

 In 2021, the first comprehensive evaluation of the AHP was published in a book authored by two academics from Technical University of Valencia and Universidad Politécnica de Cartagena, and published by Springer Nature.
 Based on an empirical investigation and objective testimonies by 101 researchers, the study found at least 30 flaws in the AHP and found it unsuitable for complex problems, and in certain situations even for small problems.

 Rank reversal

 Decision making involves ranking alternatives in terms of criteria or attributes of those alternatives.
 It is an axiom of some decision theories that when new alternatives are added to a decision problem, the ranking of the old alternatives must not change — that "rank reversal" must not occur.

 There are two schools of thought about rank reversal.
 One maintains that new alternatives that introduce no additional attributes should not cause rank reversal under any circumstances.
 The other maintains that there are some situations in which rank reversal can reasonably be expected.
 The original formulation of AHP allowed rank reversals.
 In 1993, Forman introduced a second AHP synthesis mode, called the ideal synthesis mode, to address choice situations in which the addition or removal of an 'irrelevant' alternative should not and will not cause a change in the ranks of existing alternatives.
 The current version of the AHP can accommodate both these schools—its ideal mode preserves rank, while its distributive mode allows the ranks to change.
 Either mode is selected according to the problem at hand.

 Rank reversal and AHP are extensively discussed in a 2001 paper in Operations Research, as well as a chapter entitled Rank Preservation and Reversal, in the current basic book on AHP.
 The latter presents published examples of rank reversal due to adding copies and near copies of an alternative, due to intransitivity of decision rules, due to adding phantom and decoy alternatives, and due to the switching phenomenon in utility functions.
 It also discusses the Distributive and Ideal Modes of AHP.

 A new form of rank reversal of AHP was found in 2014 in which AHP produces rank order reversal when eliminating irrelevant data, this is data that do not differentiate alternatives.

 There are different types of rank reversals.
 Also, other methods besides the AHP may exhibit such rank reversals.
 More discussion on rank reversals with the AHP and other MCDM methods is provided in the rank reversals in decision-making page.